aspose-drawing/aspose-drawing-probe/README.md

 ## 4.1 How to draw lines and shapes

-## 4.2 How to make geometric drawings with arcs and Bezier curves
+## 4.2 How to create geometric drawings with arcs and Bezier curves

 ## 4.3 How to render text